Velyki Berehy

-Veliki Berehi or Velyki Berehy (Великі Береги, Hungarian Nagybereg) is a village in Zakarpattia Oblast (province) of western Ukraine.
+Velyki Berehy (Великі Береги, Hungarian Nagybereg) is a village in Zakarpattia Oblast, western Ukraine.
 It is located around 10 km northeast of Berehove, on the right bank of the rivulet Borzsova, and on the eastern side of the loch Szernye.
 Administratively, the village belongs to the Berehove Raion, Zakarpattia Oblast.
 Historically, the name originates in the Hungarian berek and was first mentioned as Beregu.

 Population

 In 1910, it had a population of 2,133, mostly Hungarians.
 As of 2012, the population includes 2,674 inhabitants, of which 2,240 (80 percent) are Hungarians.